Jerald/yolol-is-cylons/information/cylon_yolol.md

  * `a /= b`
  * `a %= b`

-It is undefined to increment/decrement a temporary value or constant.
+It is a parse error to even get in a situation where you can increment/decrement a temporary value or constant.
+This alleviates the need for the concepts of "lvalue"/"rvalue"/etc.

 ## Multichip and Network Semantics

-Yolol network semantics are complicated.
+A Yolol network is a group of devices all wired together.
+This lets devices communicate and alias each other's device fields.
 For every network, there are at least zero chips.
 For each chip, there are 20 lines.
 Chips push a "line run event" once every tick (assuming their `:chipwait` field is set to `0`; what this field does will be explained further).
 Networks flush their device queue once every tick as well.
 When a line run event is popped from the network device queue, the chip that pushed it has that line executed and the network's state (including chips' local variables) is updated in accordance with this line execution.
 This, in fact, makes lines atomic with respect to a network.

 This can cause some nondeterminism.
 How do I know Chip A's line will execute before or after Chip B's?
 Will it cause a data race?
 Will the world implode?
 Likely not, but these are interesting questions.
 Whether a chip will go before or after another chip when executing its line run event is known to be nondeterministic, and developers have very nearly confirmed that it's not necessarily true that the ordering will be preserved across network queue flushes.